Djehutynakht (10A): Tomb 10A

-Djehutynakht's tomb – designated 10A – was rediscovered in the Deir el-Bersha necropolis in Middle Egypt in 1915 by the American Egyptologist George Andrew Reisner who was the leader of the Harvard University – Boston Museum of Fine Arts expedition.
-Almost nothing was left of the outer chapel but the burial chamber, although already raided of the jewelry, still contained four finely painted cedar wood coffins belonged to Djehutynakht and his wife.
+Djehutynakht's tomb – designated 10A – was rediscovered in the Deir el-Bersha necropolis in Middle Egypt in 1915 by the American Egyptologist George Reisner who was the leader of the Harvard University – Boston Museum of Fine Arts expedition.
+Almost nothing was left of the outer chapel, but the burial chamber, although already raided of the jewelry, still contained four finely painted cedar wood coffins belonged to Djehutynakht and his wife.
 His outer coffin, commonly called the “Bersha coffin”, is renowned as “the finest painted coffin Egypt produced and a masterpiece of panel painting”.
-In addition to the coffins, the tomb contained the nomarch's mummified head as well as lady Djehutynakht's canopic chest and a great quantity of funerary furniture such as pottery, canopic jars, several model boats, many models of men and women in different daily life activities, and the famous group composed of a priest and many offering girls, known as “Bersha procession”.
+In addition to the coffins, the tomb contained the nomarch's mummified head as well as lady Djehutynakht's canopic chest and a great quantity of funerary furniture such as pottery, canopic jars, several model boats, many models of men and women in different daily life activities, and the famous group composed of a priest and many offering girls, known as the “Bersha procession”.
 In its entirety, these objects form the largest Middle Kingdom funerary assemblage ever found.

 The Egyptian government gave the whole content of Tomb 10A to the Museum of Fine Arts.
 During the naval trip to Boston in 1920, the collection was threatened by a fire on board, but fortunately the damage was very limited.
-For decades only the “Bersha coffin” and the “Bersha procession” were exhibited at the MFA; in 2009–10 the whole collection was shown in a dedicated exhibition.
+For decades only the “Bersha coffin” and the “Bersha procession” were exhibited at the MFA; in 2009-2010 the whole collection was shown in a dedicated exhibition.